mrsilver76/tunelift/FAQ.md

 No. TuneLift requires the classic iTunes application for Windows.
 The new Apple Music app (available from the Microsoft Store) does not expose a COM interface or support local music library access in the same way.
 Apple has not provided an alternative API or integration point for third-party tools.
 If you’ve already migrated your iTunes library to the Apple Music app, you’ll need to reinstall iTunes and revert the migration to use TuneLift.

+## Will this automatically sync new playlists or changes from iTunes?
+No. TuneLift is a manual export tool.
+It runs once and generates playlist files based on the current state of your iTunes library.
+If your playlists change later, you'll need to run the export again.

 ## What happens if a playlist already exists in the destination folder?
 By default, existing playlist files will be overwritten.
 If you’d prefer to clean out the folder first, you can use the `-d` option to delete all `.m3u` or `.m3u8` files in the destination before exporting.